 What is Knee Voltage of PN- Junction Diode?

 The semiconductor diode is formed by bringing the n-type and p-type materials together.
 When the p- and n-type materials are joined, the electrons and holes in the region are combined, and a region is formed in which carriers are absent.
 This region of uncovered positive and negative ions is called the depletion region.
-The depletion region of the PN junction diode when the diode is not biased is as given below.
+The depletion region of the PN junction diode, when the diode is not biased, is shown below.

 depletion layer of pn junction diode

-The width of the depletion layer reduces when the diode is forward biased, and conversely the width of the depletion layer increase when the diode is reverse biased.
+The width of the depletion layer reduces when the diode is forward-biased, and conversely, the width of the depletion layer increases when the diode is reverse-biased.
 The electric field is formed in the depletion region.
 For conduction of the diode, an external electric field needs to be applied across the diode to overcome the electric field formed in the depletion region.

 The potential difference required to move the electrons through the electric field is called the barrier potential.
 The formula of the barrier potential or built-in voltage is given below.